The Bible - The Word of God?

 Holy Scripture is the inspired word of God

-Hence, the biblical claim that Scripture is the inspired word of God is a truthful and accurate record of God's revelation to mankind.
-She speaks with God's authority.
-We can see that the Bible is divided into two parts: the Old Testament, which, as the Letter to the Hebrews says, shows what God spoke through the prophets; and also the New Testament, which is again referring to Hebrews 1,1-2 reveals what God has spoken to us through the Son (through the apostolic writings).
-Therefore, according to the words of Scripture, the members of God's household are "built on the foundation of the apostles and prophets, with Jesus himself as the cornerstone" (Ephesians 2,19-20).
+Therefore, the biblical claim that Holy Scripture is the inspired Word of God is a truthful and accurate record of God's revelation to humanity.
+It speaks with God's authority.
+We can see that the Bible is divided into two parts: the Old Testament, which, as the Epistle to the Hebrews states, reveals what God spoke through the prophets; and the New Testament, which refers back to Hebräer 1,1-2 It reveals what God has spoken to us through the Son (through the apostolic writings).
+Therefore, according to the words of Holy Scripture, the members of God's household are built "on the foundation of the apostles and prophets, with Jesus himself as the cornerstone."
+(Eph 2,19-20).

 What is the value of Scripture for the believer?

-In another passage, when persecuted by the Jews who thought that observing the law was the way to eternal life, he corrected them by saying, "You search the Scriptures, for you think you have it eternal life in it; and it is she that testifies of me; but you would not come to me that you might have life" (John 5,39-40).
+In another passage, when he was persecuted by the Jews who thought that observing the law was the way to eternal life, he corrected them, saying: “You search the Scriptures because you think that in them you have eternal life; and it is they that testify about me; but you refuse to come to me that you may have life.”
+(Joh 5,39-40).

 Scripture sanctifies and equips us too